 Penang is a haven for hawker food and there are many food courts and local coffee shops that dish up all kinds of delicious temptations.

 Penang’s iconic dish is the Penang Laksa, which has a broth made of fish and tamarind served with chewy, translucent noodles.

-Penang Avatar Secret Garden (336 Jalan Tokong Thai Pak Koong, Tanjung Tokong, Tanjung Bungah, Pulau Pinang)
+Penang Avatar Secret Garden is at 336 Jalan Tokong Thai Pak Koong, Tanjung Tokong, Tanjung Bungah, Pulau Pinang.

 If you have time for shopping in your Penang itinerary, take a stroll along Gurney Drive (also known as Persiaran Gurney among the locals).